 TRANSLATE

-This species is 19 centimetres (7.5 in) long, including the long tail, which is usually held cocked upright when hopping on the ground.
-When they are singing a song the tail is normal like other birds.
+The Oriental magpie-robin is 19 cm (7.5 in) long, including the long tail, which is usually held cocked upright when hopping on the ground.
 It is similar in shape to the smaller European robin, but is longer-tailed.
-The male has black upperparts, head and throat apart from a white shoulder patch.
+The male has black upperparts, head, and throat apart from a white shoulder patch.
 The underparts and the sides of the long tail are white.
-Females are greyish black above and greyish white under.
-Young birds have scaly brown upperparts and head.
+Females are greyish black above and greyish white.
+Young birds have scaly brown upperparts and heads.

 This magpie-robin is a resident breeder in tropical southern Asia from Nepal, Bangladesh, India, Sri Lanka and eastern Pakistan, eastern Indonesia, Thailand, south China, Malaysia, and Singapore.